RaghavSinghal10/UniS-MMC/README.md

 ## Citations
-If you use this code as part of any published research, we'd really appreciate it if you could cite the following paper:
+If you use this code as part of any published research, we'd really appreciate it if you could cite the following paper (we will not):
 ```text
 @inproceedings{Zou2023UniSMMCMC,
   title={UniS-MMC: Multimodal Classification via Unimodality-supervised Multimodal Contrastive Learning},